calvo-jp/ui-ingredients/README.md

 Headless component library for [Svelte](https://svelte.dev/) powered by [zag](https://zagjs.com/)

-⚠️ This project is currently in its early development stages.
-Use it with caution and at your own risk.
+> ⚠️ This project is in early development.
+Feel free to use it, and contributions are welcome.
+Use with caution!

 ## Installation